anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-09-2-data-lineage-with-cloud-composer-bq.md

 <hr>

 This concules the lab module.
-Proceed to the next module.
+Proceed to the [next module](module-09-3-data-lineage-with-cloud-composer-spark.md), where we demonstrate custom lineage for Spark pipelines orchestrated in Airflow on Cloud Composer.

 <hr>